MicrosoftDocs/dynamics-365-supply-chain-insights/articles/entities.md

 #### Customer product allocation

-A *customer product allocation* entity captures the quantities that are allocated for customers to satisfy anticipated demand.
+A *CustomerProductAllocation* entity captures the quantities that are allocated for customers to satisfy anticipated demand.
 In other words, it captures the committed supply.

 | Attribute                            | Description | Type | Required |
 |--------------------------------------|-------------|------|----------|